Why Do We Wear Black At Funerals

 Wearing all black can also be seen as an expression of solidarity with those who are going through difficult times.
 By wearing similar clothing, people can feel connected with each other in their shared experience of grief and pain.
 This is especially important during times when individuals may not have access to support from friends or family members who are far away or unable to attend funerals due to travel restrictions or other circumstances.

-See also What To Wear With Black Ripped Jeans
+See also How To Wear Crocs With Socks

 At the same time, wearing all black can also be empowering for those who are grieving by helping them feel like they are taking charge of their own healing process.
 The act of dressing in mourning clothes can serve as a reminder that even though life events may seem overwhelming and out of control at times, there are still things that we can do—such as wear certain clothes—to help us cope with our pain.